CinnamorollDing-PC/Fake-Virus/README.md

 # Fake-Virus
-This is a fake virus as my first project of coding .bat
+These are fake viruses as my first projects of coding .bat